webtorrent/bittorrent-dht/README.md

 #### `dht.lookup(infoHash)`

-Find peers for the given infoHash.
-This does a recursive lookup in the DHT. `infoHash` can be a string or Buffer.
+Find peers for the given infoHash. `infoHash` can be a string or Buffer.

+This does a recursive lookup in the DHT.
+Potential peers that are discovered are emitted as `peer` events.
+See the `peer` event below for more info.

-`lookup` should only be called after the ready event has fired, otherwise the lookup may fail because the DHT routing table doesn't contain enough nodes.
+`dht.lookup()` should only be called after the ready event has fired, otherwise the lookup may fail because the DHT routing table doesn't contain enough nodes.

 #### `dht.listen([port], [onlistening])`